VCD Theory Design elements and principles

 Design elements are the components of visual communication.

 Colour is different kinds of light visible to the eye.
-For the purposes of analysis and production colour is created using two different models.
-Additive colour is created by three different lights in screens (RGB) adding to create white.
+It is understood using two different models.
+Additive colour is created by three different lights in screens (RGB) adding together to create white.
 Subtractive colour is created by three + black (CMYK) inks or paints subtracting reflected light on paper to create black.

 The names of the colours,